What to do if you think the decision about your Housing Benefit is wrong

 - ask us to look at the decision again

 You can ask for an explanation over the telephone or in writing.
-However if you want us to look at a Housing Benefit decision again or appeal the decision you must do this in writing within one month of the date on the decision letter.
-You need to tell us which decision you disagree with and the reason why.
-A different officer will look at the decision to see if it is correct.
-If the decision can be changed we will send you a letter explaining the new decision.
-If you do not agree with the new decision you can ask us to look at it again.
+However, if you want us to look at a Housing Benefit decision again or appeal the decision, you must do this in writing within one month of the date on the decision letter.
+You will need to tell us which decision you disagree with and the reason why.
+A different Officer will look at the decision to see if it is correct.
+If the decision can be changed, we will send you a letter explaining the new decision.
+If you do not agree with the new decision, you can ask us to look at it again.

-If you have special reasons why you have not been able to dispute a Housing Benefit decision within one month you need to tell us why.
-There is an absolute time limit of 13 months.
-Disputes made outside this time won't be considered.
+If you have special reasons why you have not been able to dispute a Housing Benefit decision within one month, you need to tell us why.
+There is an absolute upper time limit of 13 months.
+Disputes made after this time will not be considered.